 Associate Professor: Irosha Nawarathne

-Assistant Professor: Barry Gehm
+Assistant Professor: Anagi Balachandra

 The chemistry major is designed to guide students toward understanding the principles underlying the composition, structure, and properties of substances—both natural and man-made—and the transformations they